Our Mission Statement

 Our justice ministries focus on key priorities for our congregations and communities:

 Our ministry includes service, education, advocacy, and public witness (the spiritual practice of taking a public position in support of justice).
-Our Standing on the Side of Love campaign harnesses the power of love to end oppression.
+Our Side with Love campaign harnesses the power of love to end oppression.
 Our UU College of Social Justice provides experiential learning opportunities to deepen the work of justice for people of all ages.
 Our work is led by our denominational staff, congregational leaders, and a wide variety of coalition partners and UU groups focused on justice and identity.

 CUUB facilities are available for member and community use.
 We have many rooms available for different sized meetings and events.
 Rental fees are dependent on rooms / dates needed, type of event and membership status.